progress/progress.github.io/progressNEXT/index.md

 We are already planning to use NativeScript for the next version of this app.
 We considered  NativeScript is more flexible and also addresses some

 # Other TODO
-* Add Telerik and NativeScript logos
+* The template used by this microsite needs to be updated to include also the Telerik and NativeScript logos